CenterDevice/MiniFSWatcher/README.md

 # Usage

-The following example shows how to use MiniFSWatcher to wach a directory and all subdirectories.
+The following example shows how to use MiniFSWatcher to watch a directory and all subdirectories.

     var eventWatcher = new EventWatcher();